Today I escaped from anxiety. Or no, I discarded it, because it was within me, in my own perceptions — not outside.

 However, we do have control over how we respond to those events.

-One of the most valuable skills traveling alone for years taught me was it’s okay to feel what you’re feeling.
+One of the most valuable skills traveling for years alone taught me was it’s okay to feel what you’re feeling.
 Even if it’s “bad,” you can’t run from it, you have to face it and accept it.

 But the cool thing is after you get comfortable with what you are feeling, you stop fearing it.
 You become more logical.
 You begin to ask why you’re feeling a certain way.
 Are your feelings justified?
 Does it really matter?
 Is a certain reaction worth it?
 You become more even-keeled.
 This isn’t to say you become emotionless and I will never tell people to try and not feel things.
 No, instead you’ve learned to control your emotions vs them controlling you.